National Visitor Center: Union Station afterward

-With the visitor center closed, the physical condition of the structure got worse.
+With the visitor center closed, the physical condition of the structure worsened.
+The conversion had failed to address critical infrastructure within the 70-year-old building, such as its roof integrity and the electrical, plumbing, and heating systems.
 Parts of the roof collapsed and rain damage ensued, toadstools grew inside the main hall, and the whole station was sealed shut in 1981.
 Congress decided to save it by act, and control over the entity was transferred from the National Park Service to the Department of Transportation on December 29, 1981.
 Contractors soon covered over the unloved Pit, completed and expanded the unfinished parking garage, and refurbished the basement movie theaters.
-Union Station was eventually restored, expanded, and viably reopened in 1988 as both a busy train station and a popular commercial retail area.
+Union Station was eventually restored, expanded, and reopened in 1988 as both a busy train station and a popular commercial retail area.

 In retrospect, the National Visitor Center was viewed as a classic case of "federal tinkering" gone bad, "one of Washington's major embarrassments" and an idea that "failed miserably ... [and] closed in disgrace".
 Along with the new parking garage, one National Park Service historian later wrote sardonically that the primary legacy of the National Visitor Center was "100 surplus Carousels".